March 21, 2023

 Being successful in the trucking industry requires thinking beyond rate-per-mile.
 There are a number of other factors that come into play when trying to run a profitable operation.
 Operational costs and missed opportunities can quickly eat into your earning potential if you’re not careful.
 And, as former truckers, we understand just how high the stakes are when you’re running an independent trucking business.

 Keep reading to learn eight ways you can increase your long-term profits by reducing your operating costs and maximizing efficiency.

-Sure, this seems obvious, but keeping your truck or fleet in good working condition is one of the easiest ways to maximize your profits.
+Sure, this seems obvious, but keeping your fleet in good working condition is one of the easiest ways to maximize your profits.
 Regular maintenance and repairs can help ensure that your trucks are running efficiently and don’t cause any unnecessary delays.

-Preventative maintenance and routine inspections by drivers can also help to avoid costly repairs down the road.
+Preventative maintenance and routine inspections can also help to avoid costly repairs down the road.
 Utilizing an inspection checklist can identify minor problems before they become big ones, keeping your trucks on the road and out of the shop.